nouvalkaff/palugada_project/README.md

   NodeJS version 16.20.0 or up
 ```

 An API project by Mohamad Nouval Abdel Alkaf.
-This API has five features available, like:
+This API has seven features available:

     1. Link Shrinker (Shorten your really long link / URL to only three unique characters).
     2. Random Number Generator (Generate you a set of random number variation).